 The Compensation and Nomination Committee assists the Board in matters pertaining to the compensation and benefits of the CEO and other senior management, their performance evaluation, appointment and successor planning.
 The Committee assists the Board also in establishing and evaluating the group's compensation structures and other personnel policies.
-By virtue of a Board authorisation, the Committee ascertains the achievement of targets for short-term incentives and approves the payment of incentives to the CEO and other top management.
+Pursuant to Board's authorisation, the Committee reviews and confirms the achievement of targets for short-term incentives and approves the payment of incentives to the CEO and other top management.